merces/bashacks/README.md

  !!!
 IMPORTANT !!!

  There is no error handling in bashacks.
-That's a job for bash, called programs and your responsibility. :)
+That's a job for bash, the programs you call and yourself. :)

 ## 2. Requirements